 Female Poverty Rate

-The race most likely to be in poverty in Johnson County, Texas is Hispanic, with 15.43% below the poverty level.
+The race most likely to be in poverty in Johnson County, Texas is Native, with 18.02% below the poverty level.

 Veteran Poverty Rate